dbxmcf/hsp70_actin/README.md

 ### Memory usage consideration

-The protein structure file is large and consumes a lot of memory when loaded to the program
+The protein structure file is large and consumes a lot of memory when loaded to par_hybrid_cmp, according to current observations, a

 ### Usage of hdf5